 Be nice.
 Or else.

-front end developer Joined about 3 years ago
+front end developer Joined over 3 years ago

 I might sound blunt, but well, all you need to know is just a couple of actions: